 The steps to attach to a process depend on how and where the process was launched.

-First off, if you want to debug a program that can be started from IntelliJ IDEA, the best way to do it is to start a local debugging session as described in Start the debugger session.
+First off, if you want to debug a program that can be started from IntelliJ IDEA, the best way to do so is to start a local debugging session.
 This way gives you the full debugger functionality while sparing you the overhead of extra configuration.

 Options described in this topic are useful in more complicated cases, such as when we need to debug a process that is running remotely, or a process that has been started in a way that does not allow for debugging.